C0l0rChanger/C0l0rChanger/README.md

 abt me :

 I'm adhd so im extremely hyperactive, I'm usually alone so I always do c+h freely.
 I don't have dni's any fandom is greeted with open arms.
-I'm usually afk so always whisper to interact with me!
+I'm usually afk, whisper me to interact if I am!

   𓇼 ⋆.˚ 𓆉 𓆝 𓆡⋆.˚𓇼

-🌙 ,, Afk

-⛔ ,, Only want 2 talk to friends

-🗨️ ,, Int!!

-🎭 ,, Only a way to show im online
+Alot of my friends call me by Percy (I dont mind nicknames) But you can always call me by another, as long as it isnt intentionally insulting.